 My favorite FedEx Kinkos store assistant was a bit grumpy about the holidays.
 He was not his usual cheerful and upbeat self.
 He explained that the company has been gearing up and talking about the holidays since July and he was looking forward to December 26 when all is calm, all is bright.

 What is particularly challenging for him this time of year is how cranky people can be; a time when we should be more caring and merry.
-He mentioned one customer who came in and had a big project she had to get done right away, which she had waited until the last minute to take care of, and she was quite rude and impatient with him.
+He mentioned one stressed customer who had a big project she had to get done right away.
+She had waited until the last minute to take care of it and she was quite rude and impatient with him.
 He wasn’t upset that people wait until the last minute to get their copying and shipping projects taken care of, but that they are discourteous to those who are trying to help them.

 I know this is a stressful time, demands are high, lines are long and time is short.
 But, it’s important we not take our stress out on the people who are assisting us, especially those who are trying to be helpful.
 Retail work at the holidays can’t be easy.
 Customer service clerks have to work long hours, deal with anxious customers and listen to the same holiday music for weeks on end.
 I don’t think I could do it.

 So, as you finish up your holiday chores, slow down a little bit and recognize those who are helping you.
 Let them know you appreciate their assistance.
 I promise it will mean a lot to them and you’ll feel better too.

 Please note: We have a new method of delivering blog posts to your inbox.
 If you have previously received these blog posts through Feedburner, please subscribe to receive these blog posts through the form below and unsubscribe to the posts you receive through Feedburner.